You're Reading:What Is Branding In Business and How To Build a Brand

 But there is way more to it, this is just the tip of the iceberg, and it exceeds this article’s purpose.

-Here, we use a framework, a blueprint to help brands establish authority, position themselves as the top resource in their segment, and connect with consumers emotionally.
-We help brands develop their own unique “voice” so they can thrive in the marketplace.
+Here, I use a framework, a blueprint to help brands establish authority, position themselves as the top resource in their segment, and connect with consumers emotionally.
+I help brands develop their own unique “voice” so they can thrive in the marketplace.

 This process takes some time but it is well worth the effort.